No one likes disasters…unless you’re a hotshot Hollywood director who’s running out of good material.

 You’ll never find the best survival kit for your family in stores because the ones they sell are generic.
 If you want the most ideal kit, then you’re better off DIY-ing it.
 No one knows your environment, needs, and preferences better than you.

-Are mamaw and papaw living with you?
+Are gran and gramps living with you?
 Add their meds.
 Have a baby?
 Pack diapers.
 What about pets?
 Make sure they also have enough food and water.

 Aside from the essentials, you can also put in special touches like your favorite snacks, a few books, and even board games.

-Can’t wait to start assembling your kit?
+Can’t wait to start assembling your DIY survival kit?
 We know you’re eager, but before you begin, you gotta get ready for these challenges:

 You May Accidentally Leave Something Out